sgamon/star-smuggler/rules.md

 ## <a name="E199">E199 Palace Statuary (takes 1 hour per theft)</a>
 You have a chance to steal statuary from the gardens of the palace.
-Each statue is 3 CU and is worth a base price (<a href="#R229">R229</a>A) of 300 S on New Karma only.
+Each statue is 3 CU and is worth a base price (<a href="#R229A">R229A</a>) of 300 S on New Karma only.
 You can return to this area for more statues, but each time you must roll 1d6 (instead of normal Entry Encounter), unless the roll is greater than the number of trips already made, you are discovered by the palace guards — see <a href="#E160">E160</a>.

 Sections 200-399 are covered in the Rules booklet.
 Events continue with paragraph 400.

 ## <a name="E400">E400 Space Amoeba (takes 1 hour)</a>
 As the stasis unit is deactivated, you see a space amoeba in the act of fission, forming two new amoebas, each of 2 CU size.
-Each immediately rushes to engulf the nearest character (determine randomly), and combat ensues, see
-<a href="#R230">R230</a>.
-In the first round of combat the amoeba is moving to contact and sending
-tendrils into their victims, no wounds are suffered, but no suit will provide protection either.
+Each immediately rushes to engulf the nearest character (determine randomly), and combat ensues, see R<a href="#230">230</a>.
+In the first round of combat the amoeba is moving to contact and sending tendrils into their victims, no wounds are suffered, but no suit will provide protection either.
 Thereafter, each round the victim suffers one hit while the amoeba gains one Endurance point.
 An amoeba cannot be injured in hand-to-hand